--3.
+- -3.
 If there is a period in which the wind condition measurement data is missing, or a period that contains abnormal values, such as due to the failure of measurement equipment, the wind condition measurement data must be complemented by an appropriate method.
-The effective data rate after the complementation processing should be 95% or higher.
+The effective data rate after the complementation processing should be 95% or higher. - -4.

--4.
 In principle, the effective data rate of the anemometers for the wind speed and wind direction that are used to complement the data in -3. above shall be 90% or more.
 Also, if the MCP method is used to complement the data by using other measurement data measured within the site, or data from a nearby meteorological observatory, then in principle, the correlation coefficient shall be 0.8 or higher.
-In addition, for confirmation of the validity of the complementation method, the results of the comparison of the values applied with the measured values from a period without missing data shall be shown.

--5.
-Regarding wind condition measurement data, comparison with normal year values must be carried out using appropriate reference data such as reanalysis data by a meteorological model and long-term measurement data from a meteorological observatory close to the site, and appropriate corrections must be made.

--6.
-The cause must be investigated if the wind condition measurement data contains a peculiar tendency, such as a case in which the wind direction of adjoining altitudes greatly differs, or a case in which the wind shear exponent of a part of the wind direction greatly differs from the others.
+In addition, for confirmation of the validity of the complementation method, the results of the comparison of the values applied with the measured values from a period without missing data shall be shown. - -5.
+Regarding wind condition measurement data, comparison with normal year values must be carried out using reference data that have a correlation coefficient of 0.8 or higher with the wind condition measurement data, such as reanalysis data by a meteorological model and long-term measurement data from a meteorological observatory close to the site, and appropriate corrections must be made. - -6.
+The cause must be investigated if the wind condition measurement data contains a peculiar tendency, such as a case in which the wind direction of adjoining altitudes greatly differs, or a case in which the wind shear exponent of a part of the wind direction greatly differs from the others. - -7.

--7.
 It must be confirmed that measurement data from remote sensing equipment is appropriate as measurement data by confirming that there is a correlation with the measurement data from a wind condition measurement mast on which simultaneous measurement was carried out in accordance with Table 2-2, according to the following conditions.
-In any case, the principle is to use the measurement data from the highest position on the wind condition measurement mast.
-(1) When the measurement data from an measurement mast and from remote sensing equipment is combined and treated as

-- When the measurement data from an measurement mast and from remote sensing equipment is combined and treated as hub-height measurement data for the input data for air flow analysis - (2) When measurement data from an measurement mast is used as the input data for air flow analysis, and the measurement data from remote sensing equipment is only used to verify the validity of that air flow analysis.
+In any case, the principle is to use the measurement data from the highest position on the wind condition measurement mast. - (1) When the measurement data from a measurement mast and from remote sensing equipment is combined and treated as hub-height measurement data for the input data for airflow analysis - (2) When measurement data from a measurement mast is used as the input data for airflow analysis, and the measurement data from remote sensing equipment is only used to verify the validity of that airflow analysis. - -8.

--8.
 The effective data rate of measurement data from remote sensing equipment shall be in accordance with -2. above.
-However, if the mast measurement data is used as input data for airflow analysis and the measurement data from the remote sensing equipment is only used to verify the validity of the airflow analysis, then it is not necessary for the effective data rate to be in accordance with the provisions of -2. above, provided that it is quantitatively shown that the effects of seasonality are sufficiently obtained.
+However, if the mast measurement data is used as input data for airflow analysis and the measurement data from the remote sensing equipment is only used to verify the validity of the airflow analysis, then it is not necessary for the effective data rate to be in accordance with the provisions of -2. above, provided that it is quantitatively shown that the effects of seasonality are sufficiently obtained. - -9.
+For measurement data from remote sensing equipment, it shall be kept in mind that appropriate correction will be required according to the complexity of the topography and the characteristics of the observation methods of the equipment used.

-Condition Requirements for wind speed Requirements for wind direction (1) • Coefficient of determination R 2 : > 0.98 • Coefficient of determination R 2 : > 0.97 • Slope of the regression line: 0.98 to 1.02 • Slope of the regression line: 0.97 to 1.03 • Intercept of the regression line: < 5° (2) • Coefficient of determination R 2 : > 0.97 • Coefficient of determination R 2 : > 0.95 • Slope of the regression line: 0.97 to 1.03 • Slope of the regression line: 0.95 to 1.05 • Intercept of the regression line: < 10° When these requirements are not satisfied, the reason When these requirements are not satisfied, the reason must be quantitatively shown using the results of must be quantitatively shown using the results of airflow analysis, etc. airflow analysis, etc.